Dreams Los Cabos Resort & Spa - Mexico

 - Wedding dress preparation is included in the wedding package.

-What happens if we choose an outdoor ceremony and reception -- and it rains?
+What do you do if I schedule an outside ceremony and reception -- and it rains?
 Do you have a picture of the back up plan?

-What time does the sun set and what is the approximate temperature an hour before?
+What time is the sunset and the approximate temperature an hour before?

 What types of flowers are available locally?
 Is there a florist onsite?